-Since the first of my children was identified as autistic more than a decade ago, I've consistently observed a lack of spaces for parents & carers who want to move forward & learn to embrace & thrive as neurodivergent families.
+Since the first of my children was identified as autistic more than a decade ago, I've consistently observed a lack of spaces for families who want to move forward & learn to thrive as neurodivergent families.

 Kristy created iTas as an offering for families seeking a new narrative.
 A family story that is empowering, joyous and vibrant.